reaitten/reaitten/README.md

 </p>
-<div size='48px'> heyo, this is me, reaitten. :smile:
+## heyo, this is me, reaitten. :smile:

 ## connect w/ me